Pocahontas (franchise): Pocahontas II: Journey to a New World

 Pocahontas II: Journey to a New World is a 1998 straight-to-video sequel to the 1995 Disney film Pocahontas.
 The film focuses on Pocahontas' journey to London, England with John Rolfe to negotiate for peace between the two nations.
-Her death is omitted from the film's ending.
-Production took place around 1996.

-Pocahontas III

-Pocahontas III was supposed to have a straight-to-video release on October 27, 2001 by Walt Disney Home Entertainment, but scrapped to make room for Dumbo: 60th Anniversary Special Edition and Whisperer: An Elephant's Tale.
-Production did start around 1999.

 Video games

 Disney's Pocahontas

 Disney's Pocahontas is a video game based on the 1995 film of the same name, was released on the Sega Genesis in 1996.
 The Sega title was developed by Funcom on contract with Disney.
 It was followed by a later release for the Game Boy and PlayStation on June 10, 1996, nearly a year after the film's premiere.
 A Super NES version of the game was under development around the same time as the Genesis version, but was canceled due to development being too far behind to coincide with the Genesis release.

 Disney's Animated Storybook: Pocahontas

 Disney's Animated Storybook: Pocahontas is a part of the Disney's Animated Storybook game series.